nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 Providers (IdP), and require case-by-case analysis and installation.

-A good starting point for the service provider installation can be found in `the official Shibboleth wiki`_.
+A good starting point for the service provider installation can be found in `the official Shibboleth Wiki`_.

-A successful installation and configuration will populate apache environment variables with at least the unique user id which is then used by the ownCloud Shibboleth app to login a user.
+A successful installation and configuration will populate Apache environment variables with at least the unique user id which is then used by the ownCloud Shibboleth app to login a user.